adempiere/adempiere-ui-gateway/README.md

   - **docker-compose-develop.yml**: only backend services for for development
   - **docker-compose-storage.yml**
   - **docker-compose-vue.yml**: for vue minimal stack services
-- *start-all.sh*: shell script to eventually automatically execute docker compose.
+- *start-all.sh*: shell script to create and eventually automatically execute docker compose.

   This bash script must be called with the docker-compose flag **-d** + one of the following parameters [**auth**, **cache**, **develop**, **storage**, **vue**, **default**].
 It can also be called with the legacy flag  **-l** (this is only legacy and not intended to be continued).